alloydas/BlackBoot/README.md

 # BlackBoot v0.01
-Next Generation Multi Boot Loader
+Next Generation Multi Boot Loader,
+It can boot a single OS with it.